 Carl Gustav Jung (1875-1961) was a psychiatrist, theoretician, artist, writer, and social critic who dedicated his life to the fullest exploration of the human psyche.
 Jung strove for the integration of empirical science with the humanities and his work lives on in many ways.
 The Myers-Briggs Type Inventory, based on Jung’s theory of psychological types, is widely used today.
-His therapeutic work with the founder of Alcoholics Anonymous shaped the approach of AA and many subsequent addictions counseling groups.
 His psychology has influenced the work of such figures as Joseph Campbell, Paul Tillich, Arnold Toynbee, James Joyce, Samuel Beckett, and Herman Hesse.
+Although Jung had never met Bill Wilson personally, shortly before Jung’s death, he received a letter from Bill Wilson expressing his deep appreciation for Jung’s profound influence on the development of Alcoholics Anonymous.

 Analytical psychology, also referred to as depth psychology or archetypal psychology, is based on the work of C. G. Jung and evolved out of early models of psychoanalysis.
 It provides a way of exploring the content of the deep collective layer of the psyche and facilitates an integration of those unconscious contents with the ongoing personal experiences of the life we are living.
 Achieving balance in the psyche and an ability to hold the tension of the opposites aligns an individual with the Self, the deepest core of both individual and collective life.